-One alternative to paying the high prices in the US is going to countries like Hungry, Costa Rica and Mexico to have dental work done.
+One alternative to paying the high prices in the US is going to countries like Hungary, Costa Rica and Mexico to have dental work done.
 As the patient, you can usually plan on saving 50-70% off what your treatment plan in the US might cost.
 Sounds appealing, right?
-It sure did to me!!
+It sure did to me!

 Actually, I had gone down to a boarder town in Mexico back in 2009 to have my top teeth done for my wedding, because I was always SUPER self-conscious about my smile.
 SO I had some experience in my past with trusting foreign dentists with my smile before I ventured down to Costa Rica, and at the time, I was pretty happy with what the dentist in Mexico had done, so my confidence was high when I considered this decision